 Comment 7 > Also stating (retroactively) that only Hemiptera that consumed plant material were combined with grasshoppers for stable isotope analyses, without specifying which these were (after earlier stating that such combinations was done indiscriminately) only serves to raise suspicion about the data and analytical soundness for this study.

-Response > We did not combine Hemiptera species and grasshoppers in our stable isotope analysis: Hemiptera species were categorized as “Rive herbivores”, whereas “grasshoppers” were categorized as “Tourist herbivores”.
+Response > We did not combine Hemiptera species and grasshoppers in our stable isotope analysis: Hemiptera species were categorized as “Rice herbivores”, whereas “grasshoppers” were categorized as “Tourist herbivores”.
 See 2.3.
 Arthropod trophic guild assignment for more details.

 Reviewer #2: Mark as appropriate with an X: Yes [] No [x] N/A [] Provide further comments here: